 The normal days for sport in the Senior School are Tuesdays and Thursdays.
 Most matches are played on Saturdays in the winter season, with some mid-week games occurring for summer sports.

 All students are expected to participate in the sporting life of the School.
 Similarly, both day students and boarders are strongly encouraged to support School teams as spectators.
-We also encourage parents to support School teams as spectators (subject to any current COVID-19 regulations).
+Parents are also welcome to support school teams as spectators.